guillaumegilles/kaggle-home-credit-risk-model-stability/README.md

 ### Table Description

+Data can be found on the [kaggle competition](https://www.kaggle.com/competitions/home-credit-credit-risk-model-stability/data).
 This dataset contains a large number of tables as a result of utilizing diverse data sources and the varying levels of data aggregation used while preparing the dataset.